-I am a qualified doctor but no longer practice, I have experiencing working in the community and in hospital alongside people with severe and enduring mental illness.
+I am a qualified doctor but no longer practice, I have experience working in the community and in hospital alongside people with severe and enduring mental illness.

 On my travels through the mental health world, I’ve written for metro.co.uk, Beat, community magazines and Mental Health Nursing journal.
-I was the 3rd person to be interviewed on Mentally Yours podcast and I was involved in making an episode of The Secret History Of The Future, a podcast collaborative between Slate and The Economist.
+I’ve been iterviewed for podcasts, Mentally Yours (by Metro.co.uk) and The Secret History Of The Future, a collaborative between Slate and The Economist.
 I’ve been involved in making video features for online newspapers and I’ve been interviewed on The Wright Stuff and on BBC Radio Berkshire, I’ve also appeared on the BBC debate show The Big Questions.

 In my spare time I like to keep active as a way to manage my health, I knit, make jewellery from silver clay and I enjoy spending time with my husband, 2 cats and African pygmy hedgehog!